pfelipm/progress-bar-sparkline/README.md

 # Under the hood (code review :gear:)

-Nothing really relevant this time besides the need to (somewhat) export ES6 classes when using as a library just to be able to invoke their methods and the impossibility (to the best of my knowledge) to prepare proper JSDoc contextual help.
+Nothing really relevant this time besides the need to (somewhat) export ES6 classes when using them inside a library just to be able to invoke their methods and the impossibility (to the best of my knowledge) to prepare proper JSDoc contextual help.
 A pity.

 ```javascript
 // This makes class ProgressBarClassExt methods available when used as a library (thanks to @stevenbazyl for the tip)